New Brunswick, New Jersey Therapists

 Mental Health Services Reform

 The New Jersey legislature has adopted a plan to consolidate behavioral and physical health programs.
 Their goal is to integrate healthcare services.
 The Department of Health now governs the Division of Mental Health and Addiction Services.
-The process of combining forces will enable facilities to treat mental illness, physical illness and substance addiction administered in shared spaces.
+The process of combining forces will enable facilities to treat mental illness, physical illness, and substance addiction administered in shared spaces.
 These measures will eliminate unnecessary barriers to psychological and physical health care.

 The reformed Division of Mental Health and Addiction Services is one of the largest departments in the New Jersey State government, with 4,300 employees and an administrative budget of $1.6 billion.
 DMHAS runs four psychiatric hospitals, as well as an extensive network of community services across the state.